geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-definition/+page.md

 ];
 ```

-That's it for the basics!
-Let's dive into the details.

-## Your First Column Definition
+## Creating Column Definitions

-Here's how simple it is to set up columns for your data:
+Here's how to set up columns for your data:

 ```svelte
 <script lang="ts">